Adolescence Young Adult Education

-The Adolescence to Young Adult Education (AYA) degree program (often times referred to as Secondary Education) is housed in the School of Teaching and Learning in the College of Education and Human Development and leads to a Bachelor of Science degree in Education and an Ohio teaching license that enables a successful candidate to teach in grades 7-12 in the selected content areas of Integrated Mathematics, Integrated Social Studies, Integrated Language Arts, and Integrated Sciences, Dual field Science and Single Field licenses available.
+The Adolescence to Young Adult Education (AYA) degree program (often times referred to as Secondary Education) is housed in the School of Teaching and Learning in the College of Education and Human Development.
+It leads to a Bachelor of Science degree in Education and an Ohio teaching license that enables a successful candidate to teach in grades 7-12 in the selected content areas of Integrated Mathematics, Integrated Social Studies, Integrated Language Arts, or Integrated Sciences, Dual Field Science and Single Field.

-All adolescence to young adult education majors take a combination of classes from their content areas in the College of Arts and Sciences as well as pedagogy classes from the College of Education and Human Development.
+All Adolescence to Young Adult education majors take a combination of classes from their content areas in the College of Arts and Sciences as well as pedagogy classes from the College of Education and Human Development.
 They are well versed in the content, and, in many cases, may minor in their content specialization.
-In addition to the coursework, the Ohio Board of Regents requires all licensure candidates to successfully pass the appropriate Praxis II content specialty test, as well as the appropriate Praxis II Principles of Teaching and Learning test.
+In addition to the coursework, the Ohio Board of Regents requires all licensure candidates successfully to pass the appropriate Ohio Assessments for Educators content specialty test, as well as the appropriate Assessment of Professional Knowledge: Adolescence to Young Adult (7-12).
 Candidates must apply for the two exams, as well as apply for the teaching license.

 Special opportunities exist for students entering teacher education degree programs at Bowling Green State University.
-These include: (a) Partners in Context and Community Learning Center (focus on urban education), (b) studying abroad in Keele, England, (c) student teaching abroad in English-speaking schools in Rio de Janerio, or (d) student teaching with our school partners in Aldine, Texas.
+These include (a) Educators in Context and Community (ECCO) learning community, (b) studying abroad in Keele, England, (c) student teaching abroad in English-speaking schools in Rio de Janerio, or (d) student teaching with our school partners in Aldine, Texas.

-BGSU is also home to one of the largest Teacher Job Fairs in the country sponsored by BGSU’s Career Services.
-Candidates in BGSU teacher education programs also enjoy a variety of resources for their use including the Curriculum Resource Center in the Jerome Library, the Technology and Resource Center in the Education Building.
-In addition to Greek Life, additional campus wide clubs and organizations are available including education-related clubs and organizations.
+BGSU is also home to one of the largest Teacher Job Fairs in the country, sponsored by BGSU’s Career Services.
+Candidates in BGSU teacher education programs also enjoy a variety of resources for their use including the Curriculum Resource Center in the Jerome Library and the Technology and Resource Center in the Education Building.
+In addition to Greek Life, additional campus-wide clubs and organizations are available including education-related clubs and organizations.

 529 Education Building